openbaton/docs/docs/zabbix-plugin.md

 ```
 This method get item values from one or more host.
 As a return value we get the list of items.

-**hostnames**: List of hostnames which we want to know items values.
+**hostnames**: list of hostnames which we want to know items values.

-**performanceMetrics**: List of items which are available in the [Zabbix documentation 2.2][zabbix-doc-2.2] and in the **hostnames**.
+**performanceMetrics**: List of items.
+We can get items which are available in: the [Zabbix documentation 2.2][zabbix-doc-2.2], [Zabbix documentation 3.0][zabbix-doc-3.0], and in the **hostnames**.

-**period**: Period in seconds for the frequent check.
+**period**: period in seconds.
 If period is 0 than you get the last available value of the item.
 If > 0 you get the average of the values inside that period.
-    Remember that the zabbix-plugin read all values of the all hosts every **client-request-frequency** (see the configuration section) and keep them in the history.
+    Remember than the zabbix-plugin read all value of the all hosts every **client-request-frequency** (see the configuration section) and keep them in the history.
     So if **client-request-frequency** is 15 seconds and the period 30 seconds you get the average of the previous 2 values of the item.

 In the following example we ask for the last value of two items ('net.tcp.listen[8080]' and 'agent.ping') for the hosts 'host-1'.